emberjs/website/docs/megadocs.md

   fullName: function() {
     return this.get('firstName') + ' ' + this.get('lastName');

-    // Tell SproutCore that this computed property depends on firstName
+    // Tell Ember that this computed property depends on firstName
     // and lastName
   }.property('firstName', 'lastName')
 });